leeloxs/StudentManagement/README.md

 validating inouts using different types of jsp input validation methods such as WebLogic Server Tag Library,using tags,Specifying Security in the Deployment Descriptor and Programmatic Security in a Servlet/JSP to protect the system from the malicius attacks

 # Authentication:-
+We can use filters or intercept or bot:
+Filter can pre-process a request before it reaches a servlet, post-process a response leaving a servlet

 # Authorization:-